[Archived] White House ConnectED to the Future Convening

 - Sharing best practices and mentoring other districts in the transition to digital learning.

 We want to specifically thank the Connected Superintendents’ Technical Working Group for sharing their time and ideas with us at the Department of Education in May.
-As a result of their feedback, we will be able to make the Superintendent Summit a big success.
+As a result of their feedback, the White House Convening was a big success.